am7590/FinRL-Paper-Trading/README.md

    Run the container interactively to execute each paper trading script as needed:

-   `docker run -it --rm --name finrl-container finrl-paper-trading /bin/bash`
+   `docker run -it --rm --name finrl-container finrl-paper-trading bash`

 ## Execute Paper Trading Scripts
 Navigate to each directory and execute scripts as needed: